sxlijin/sxlijin.github.io/posts/2024-10-09-node-stdout-disappearing-bytes.md

----
-title: Node.js, stdout, and disappearing bytes
-...

-# Node.js, pipes, and disappearing bytes
+# Node.js, stdout, and disappearing bytes

 Someone in one of my online communities recently asked about why their Node command was dropping output when piped to another command: